bloominstituteoftechnology/lambda-calculator/README.md

 **STEP 4**

 - Import the wrapper button components into `App.js`
-- Import the dispaly components into `App.js` as well
+- Import the display components into `App.js` as well
 - Compose all the components inside the `App` component to get your calculator rendering on the DOM
-- In each component, start designing things in a way that matches to the design file
+- In each component, start designing things to match the design file
 - Style your project using any of the techniques from the module
 - Don't forget about className vs class on your JSX elements!!
-- Don't use up all your time here.
-If you get stuck on something, move on to STEP 5 and come back to designs later

-**STEP 5**
+**STEP 5 - (STRETCH)**
 It's time to start thinking about functionality.
 Before getting into this, let's try and plan out all the moving peices you'll need.

 You will have some state in `App` that will keep track of the totals.
 This is data that you'll pass to the display component to render in the display.